-[0004] Linguistics is the scientific study of language.
+Linguistics is the scientific study of language.
 One aspect of linguistics is the application of computer science to human natural languages such as English.
-Due to the greatly increased speed of processors and capacity of memory, computer applications of linguistics are on the rise.
-For example, computer-enabled analysis of language discourse facilitates numerous applications such as automated agents that can answer questions from users.
-The use of "chatbots" and agents to answer questions, facilitate discussion, manage dialogues, and provide social promotion is increasingly popular.
-To address this need, a broad range of technologies including compositional semantics has been developed.
-Such technologies can support automated agents in the case of simple, short queries and replies.
+Due to the greatly 35 increased speed of processors and capacity of memory, computer applications of linguistics are on the rise.

+For example, the use of autonomous agents to answer questions, facilitate discussion, manage dialogues, and provide social promotion is increasingly popular.
+To address 40 this need, a broad range of technologies has been developed.
+But these solutions are limited in the manner in which they can present information to a user.
+Hence, new solutions are needed.